Saving Taxes!

 Long-term Capital Gains (Taxable @ 20%) | xxx |

-For sale of land made on or after 23rd July, 2024, the indexation benefit has been removed and the calculation is to be done in a manner similar to STCG.
-The tax rate has also been reduced to 12.5% on such long term capital gains.
+For the sale of land made on or after 23rd July 2024, the indexation benefit has been removed and the calculation is to be done similar to STCG.
+The tax rate has also been reduced to 12.5% on such long-term capital gains.
+However, the taxpayer can still choose to compute tax by availing indexation but with a higher tax rate of 20%.

-What happens if you do not intend to purchase another property.
-In such a case, you can still save the tax on your capital gains, by investing them in certain bonds:
+What if you do not intend to purchase another property?
+In such a case, you can still save the tax on your capital gains, by investing them in certain bonds like:

 These bonds are redeemable after 5 years.
 If such bonds are transferred to another person or converted back to money, then exempted capital gain shall become taxable in the year of such event.

 You are allowed a period of 6 months to invest in these bonds – though to be able to claim this exemption, you will have to invest before the return filing date.
-Budget 2014 has specified that you are allowed to claim a maximum of Rs.50 lakhs exemption by investing in these bonds in a financial year.
+The maximum exemption that can be claimed by investing in these bonds in a financial year is Rs.
+50 Lakhs.

 Section | Exemption |